wwarthen/CPU280/Floppy/ZPM3-Files/u0/readme.txt

 Contents:

-  - ZPM/ZCCP boot files.
-Note that the files are named the same as their CP/M 3 coutnerparts, but the contents are completely different.
+  - ZPM/ZCCP boot/config files.
+Note that ccp.com and cpm3.sys are
+    named the same as their CP/M 3 counterparts, but the contents are completely different.
 It is necessary to use the same names so that the ROM boot loader will load them properly.

 	ccp.com		ZCCP Command Processor
 	cpm3.sys	ZPM Disk Operating System
+	names.ndr	Named directory data segment
+	tcap.z3t	Terminal capabilities data segment

   - ZPM/ZCCP are distributed with a few tools.
 These are: